ZephireNZ/SpongeDocs/source/plugin/internals/access-transformers.rst

 ===================

 Since some parts of the Minecraft code were not designed to be used from the outside, you may find yourself in a situation in which you need to access a field or method that is not public.
-While you could normally easily use reflection to access the field or method, MCP will make this more difficult since you have two different names - the MCP names in the development environment and the Searge names in production.
+While you would normally use reflection to access the field or method, MCP will make this more difficult since you have two different names - the MCP names in the development environment and the Searge names in production.

-For example to access the method ``blah()`` using reflection you would need to use ``blah`` in the development environment, but ``func_84646546_a`` in production.
+For example to access the method ``tick()`` using reflection you would need to use ``tick`` in the development environment, but ``func_71217_p`` in production.
 The re-obfuscation step only handles direct references to methods and fields, not the string parameter passed to the reflection call.

-As a solution, ForgeGradle supports using access transformers (or AT) which automatically makes the specified methods/fields public so you can reference them directly (without reflection).
+As a solution, ForgeGradle supports using access transformers (or AT) that automatically make the specified methods/fields public so you can reference them directly (without reflection).
 If configured in the JAR manifest of the plugin, SpongeVanilla and Forge will also apply them in production.

 Setup
 -----
-ForgeGradle will automatically scan for access transformer files with the file name suffix ``-at.cfg`` in your resource folders.
-To be able to use the access transformer at runtime, you need to add them to a ``META-INF`` folder in your resource directory, for example ``META-INF/myplugin-at.cfg``.
+ForgeGradle will automatically scan for access transformer files with the file name suffix ``_at.cfg`` in your resource folders.
+To be able to use the access transformer at runtime, you need to add them to a ``META-INF`` folder in your resource directory, for example ``META-INF/myplugin_at.cfg``.

 An access transformer line is defined by 3 parts, each separated by a space: